federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 #### **Observations**

 Figure 7 breaks down the timeline of co-productions by continent.
 For each subplot, a conditional median value—the year in which half of the entries for the related group were produced—is included as a dashed red line with superimposed text.
-Also, to both make timelines (abscissae) uniform and account for magnitude (ordinatae), axes scales are not freed (that is, they are kept constant for each subplot).
+Also, axes scales are not freed (i.e., they are kept constant across subplots), so that timelines (x-axis) are uniform, and magnitude (y-axis) is accounted for.
 Histogram binwidth is equal to 5 years.

 In general, the conditional distributions appear to be negatively skewed.
 They have: